rustless/rustless/README.md

 [![Build Status](https://travis-ci.org/rustless/rustless.svg?branch=master)](https://travis-ci.org/rustless/rustless)

 Rustless is a REST-like API micro-framework for Rust.
-It's designed to provide a simple DSL to easily develop RESTful APIs.
+It's designed to provide a simple DSL to easily develop RESTful APIs on top of the [Iron](https://github.com/iron/iron) web framework.
 It has built-in support for common conventions, including multiple formats, subdomain/prefix restriction, content negotiation, versioning and much more.

 Rustless in a port of [Grape] library from Ruby world.
 Based on [hyper] - an HTTP library for Rust.